By Gabor Stramb

 They watch these metrics closely, fix issues early, and deliver results with confidence.

-Gabor has a master’s degree in project management and certification from George Washington University.
+Gabor holds a PMP certification and a master’s degree in Project Management from George Washington University.